will093/will093.github.io/_posts/2019-08-25-assessing-npm-packages.md

 ---
 layout: post
-title: "The questions you should be asking yourself when you install an npm package"
+title: "The questions that you should be asking yourself when you install an npm package"
-image: "/images/"
+image: "/images/assessing-npm-packages/question.jpg"
 published: false
 versions: npm 6.x.x
 ---

-For any JavaScript project, whether it be frontend or backend, we usually rely on a number of open source third party npm packages - these might be frameworks, utility libraries or build tools.
+For any JavaScript project, whether it be frontend or backend, we usually rely on a number of third party, open source npm packages - these might be frameworks, utility libraries or build tools.

 This is because, understandably, we do not want to 'reinvent the wheel'.
 Often using a framework and a few well selected third party utility libraries will speed up the development of and increase the maintainability of an application.